If you’ve never introduced yourself to your clitoris, now is the time.

 So what’s a girl to do?
 Here are some practical tips to help you get started:

-If you’re not sure where to start, check out the online program OMG Yes where you can explore the latest science about the specific ways women find and enhance pleasure through 62 short videos and 11 touchable videos.
+If you’re unsure where to start, check out the online program OMG Yes, where you can explore the latest science about how women find and enhance pleasure through 62 short and 11 touchable videos.
 For example, learn the practice of edging: gently approaching full orgasm but backing off in order to create a bigger orgasm.
 Orbiting is the term for the many different ways of circling the clitoris.
 Flexing is activating the body’s muscles to heighten pleasure.
-We must first learn how we like to be touched and what feels good before we can advocate for better pleasure with a partner.
+Before advocating for better pleasure with a partner, we must first learn how we like to be touched and what feels good.

-Sex is not a spectator sport and when we are self-conscious about the faces we make or the sounds that escape from our mouths mid-O, it can be a boner-killer for us.
-In her book, Better Sex through Mindfulness, Dr. Lori Brotto, says “Our attention wanders like a puppy.”
+Sex is not a spectator sport, and when we are self-conscious about the faces we make or the sounds that escape from our mouths mid-O, it can be a boner-killer for us.
+In her book, Better Sex Through Mindfulness, Dr. Lori Brotto says, “Our attention wanders like a puppy.”
 And according to Dr. Nagoski, “Many of us have spent years training that puppy to wander in any direction except toward our internal sensations, especially our sexual sensations.
 As a result of negative sexual experiences and cultural messages, our attention has been trained to watch out for problems-to criticize our bodies, to monitor our responses during sex, and to worry about whether we’re ‘doing it right’ or even whether we should be doing it at all.
-Many of us have been taught, almost from the moment of birth, to ignore or criticize or mistrust our sexual bodies.
-Mindfulness isn’t about imposing stern discipline on the puppy; it’s about attending to her with patience and nonjudgment, as you ask her to notice your internal sensations.”
+Almost from birth, many of us have been taught to ignore or criticize or mistrust our sexual bodies.
+Mindfulness isn’t about imposing stern discipline on the puppy; it’s about attending to her patiently and nonjudgment as you ask her to notice your internal sensations.”

 Try this activity...

 Close your eyes or even blindfold yourself.
 Eliminating one sense often heightens the others.
-Have your partner touch your body (or touch your own body) starting with non-sexual areas like the inside of the arms or the back of the calf in a non-goal-oriented way.
+Have your partner touch your body (or touch your own body), starting with non-sexual areas like the inside of the arms or the back of the calf in a non-goal-oriented way.
 The person giving the touch should act as if they were exploring your body for the very first time.
-You, as the receiver of the touch, should allow your skin to come alive under your partner’s fingertips.
+As the receiver of the touch, you should allow your skin to come alive under your partner’s fingertips.
 Experiment with different materials like a feather or piece of silk.
-Venture into more intimate areas including the labia and clitoris when you’re readily bringing the same quality of mindfulness to the experience.
+Venture into more intimate areas, including the labia and clitoris, when you’re readily bringing the same quality of mindfulness to the experience.

-Keep in mind that in order to have a fully functioning pelvic floor, you need muscles that know how to fully contract AND fully relax.
+Remember that to have a fully functioning pelvic floor, you need muscles that know how to fully contract AND fully relax.
 There’s a common misconception that all women should be doing Kegels.

 False.

 How do you know if you’re one of them?
-It’s best to schedule an appointment with a Women’s Health Physical Therapist who can do a full evaluation of your ability to contract, relax, and sustain a contraction.
+It’s best to schedule an appointment with a Women’s Health Physical Therapist who can fully evaluate your ability to contract, relax, and sustain a contraction.
 Women’s Health PTs can also address issues like urinary incontinence, pelvic organ prolapse, and pain with sex which are all things that might act as roadblocks to you reaching the climax you deserve.

-There’s so many sites selling sex toys these days but make sure you are using one you can trust and if you are going to be using it vaginally, make sure it’s made of materials that are vagina-friendly.
-Remember, most women who masturbate do so with external stimulation only but some prefer internal.
-There are vibrators, and clitoris suctioning devices, and the new “rose” device that is a little bit of both!
+There are so many sites selling sex toys these days, but make sure you are using one you can trust, and if you are going to be using it vaginally, make sure it’s made of materials that are vagina-friendly.
+Remember, most women who masturbate do so with external stimulation, but some prefer internal stimulation.
+There are vibrators, clitoris suctioning devices, and the new “rose” device that is a little bit of both!

 I encourage you to become your own best lover!